Squid Girl: Supporting characters

 The beach nurse who is sometimes harsh towards people who end up in her clinic multiple times and towards the lifeguards whenever they slack off.
 She hates returning injured persons for the third time in order to not disturb her slacker lifestyle, as shown opening all appliances after the first aid clinic closes.
-It was revealed that Aiko and Ruka was once classmates and that the latter was a gangster.
+It was revealed that Aiko and Ruka were once classmates and that the latter was a gangster.